What is the age requirement for Top 40 Under 40 candidates?

 Eligibility of Nominees —

-Lethbridgites who are excelling in their career, passionate about contributing to the community, helping to raise the profile of our city and will be under the age of 40 as of October 31, 2017, are perfect candidates for Avenue’s Top 40 Under 40.
-Nominees must be 18 years of age on August 12, 2016 to be eligible for consideration for the Top 40 Under 40 program.
+Lethbridgites who are excelling in their career, passionate about contributing to the community, helping to raise the profile of our city and will be under the age of 40 as of September 2, 2019, are perfect candidates for Top 40 Under 40.

 Active Candidates during a political election will be disqualified.
 Sitting elected officials may be nominated, as long as it is not during a campaigning period.

 Employees (and persons with whom they are domiciled) of the Contest Sponsor, its agents and representatives, its parents, affiliates, subsidiaries and dealers, as well as suppliers of materials or services related to this Contest, including the members of the contest judging team as determined by the Contest Sponsor, are not eligible for nomination in the Contest.